Shipping Worldwide

 Change the Spark Plugs

-Ideally, you should replace the spark plugs every 100 hours of use.
-We recommend checking your manufacturer's manual on how to replace your lawn mower's spark plugs.
+Ideally, you should replace the spark plugs every 100 hours of use (Briggs & Stratton).
+We recommend checking your mower at least once a month to keep it running smoothly.

 Inspect the Tire Pressure